BECOME A SOFTWARE DEVELOPER OR CYBERSECURITY PROFESSIONAL

 WHAT IS AN ISA?

-Income Share Agreements (ISAs) are a flexible alternative to traditional, private loans.
+Income Share Agreements (ISAs) are a flexible alternative to traditional fixed payment installment loans.
 Basically, students pay an affordable percentage of their future income for a set period of time, up to a maximum cap, without accruing interest.
 Unlike a loan, students do not pay until they find a job and reach the minimum income threshold.
 The payments adjust according to the level of the student’s income – providing downside protections for the student.
 ISAs may be issued by Blue Ridge Bank, N.A.

 HOW PAYMENT WORKS